saidsay-so/fancy/README.md

 ![test](https://github.com/MusiKid/fancy/workflows/test/badge.svg)

-# Control your laptop fans with a fancy ( ͡° ͜ʖ ͡°) interface.
+# Control your laptop fans with a fancy ( ͡° ͜ʖ ͡°) software.

 Fancy is a set of software which allows you to control your laptop fans.
 It includes a service daemon to allow accessing to the [EC](https://en.wikipedia.org/wiki/Embedded_controller#Tasks) and controlling it through D-Bus, a CLI to send commands and a GUI (WIP).
 It works only on Linux and Windows support is not planned<sup>[1](#linux-only)</sup>.